 Joshua Silver, Centre for Vision in the Developing World

-Users: People in developing countries requiring vision aids, but who likely do not have access to a trained optometrist to obtain prescription glasses.
+People in developing countries requiring vision aids who do not have access to a trained optometrist to obtain prescription glasses.

 Adspecs are not currently available for individual purchase.
 At present, Centre for Vision in the Developing World supplies adjustable glasses only to research and distribution partners for the purposes of clinical and field trials.

-A World Bank-funded research study of students aged 12-17 years found that 90 percent of students were able to use self-adjustable glasses to correct nearsightedness (with the assistance of teachers).
-This is compared with nearly 100 percent of those who received professional eye exams.5
+A World Bank-funded research study of students aged 12-17 years found that 90% of students were able to use self-adjustable glasses to correct nearsightedness (with the assistance of teachers).
+This is compared with nearly 100 percent of those who received professional eye exams.

 Currently available self-refraction technology and products cannot correct astigmatism (where the amount of de-focus varies depending on the rotational axis).
 They are designed to correct for myopia between 0 and -5D